 By staying in the present.
 I know you hear that all the time but here’s how it can make a big difference to your holiday celebrations.

-Like with all the things we do in our life picking up the kids, working, driving or even running for the bus it’s our choice of how we want to think of it or what we make it mean about us.
+With all the things we do in our life, picking up the kids, working, driving or even running for the bus, it’s our choice of how we want to think of it or what we make it mean about us.

 You can choose to see things as what you ‘get’ to do in life or look at it as what you ‘have’ to do.

 Making that switch requires being in the moment in order to recognize what’s really important, what you love, value and cherish like family and traditions.
-What it does is widen your focus to the bigger picture when usually you’d focuse on just a fraction of that bigger picture by stressing about what needs to get done tomorrow or worrying about what you did/didn’t do yesterday.
+What it does is widen your focus to the bigger picture — when usually you’d focus on just a fraction of that bigger picture by stressing about what needs to get done tomorrow, or worrying about what you did/didn’t do yesterday.